clarte53/GaussianSplattingVRViewerUnity/README.md

 Connect your headset and set its runtime as the default OpenXR runtime.

 Launch the executable `GaussianSplattingVRViewer.exe`, it will launch the VR application in OpenXR environment.
+A menu appear with the list of model that you can load.
-You should see something like this.
+Load "default.ply", you should see something like this.

 ![Screenshot clarte](screen_default.png)